 Staff involved patients and staff to support the service.
 For example, the provider used patient feedback to obtain their views about the service.
 We saw examples of suggestions from patients the practice had acted on.
-For example, upon suggestions made by patients, worktops were kept clear.
-To support patients with dental phobia, dental instruments were not brought out until the patient was comfortably seated in the dental chair.
+For example, upon suggestions made by patients a radio was installed in the waiting area.